Child Attachment Disorder

 Evidence suggests that genetic factors do not play a role and attachment disorders arise primarily as a result of the care environment to which the child is exposed.

 Attachment disorder is rare in the general population but higher in children and young people in the care system, or on the edge of care.
-In 2014, there were approximately 69,000 looked‑after children and young people in England alone.
+In 2019 there were 102,000 looked-after children in the UK.
 A Danish study estimated prevalence to be 0.9% in infants aged 18 months.
 Rates of attachment disorder in deprived populations are also known to be higher, with one UK-based study finding prevalence of reactive attachment disorder to be 1.4% in children aged 6-8 years in a deprived area.